CMDT/AppatellaImportTool/win10install.md

         * YES: install the necessary tools
 1. Allow Node.js installer to install the necessary files.
 1. Afterwards, a terminal window will pop-up,to install the 'Native Modules'.
     1. Allow this to run (press any key to continue...)
-See note Below
-    1. This application will attemtp to connect to a website to download packages.
+    1. This application will attempy to connect to a website to download packages.
 You may get an error.
 If so, take a look at the note at the end of this article.

 ### Chrome Browser